-Bachelor of Arts in Elementary Education and Special Education - Mild Intervention requires completion of the Foundational Core, courses in professional education, and courses in the subject matter concentration, for a minimum of 120 semester hours and the recommendation of Oakland City University.
+The Bachelor of Arts in Elementary Education does not require a concentration when chosen with a second major of Special Education Mild Intervention (All Grade).
+This double major is designed to prepare students to assume leadership positions in elementary education special education classrooms involving mild intervention support, and agencies that support these settings.
+The program requires completion of the Foundational Core, courses in professional education, and courses in the subject matter concentration, for a minimum of 120 semester hours in the recommendation of Oakland City University.
+Student teaching placement will be divided equally among grade levels, if a candidate is a double major.